JayCuthrell/fudge-org-eleventy-excellent/src/posts/ready-to-grow.md

 Finally, this brings me to my latest decision for my newsletter and use of Substack: I’m going to end my audio podcast testing on Substack where I’m simply… reading back my Substack.
 As it turns out, the Substack iOS app will actually read the text of a post so my podcast was superfluous at best — and I’m not Yoda either but I digress.

-After all, when my home office studio is completed with all the video accoutrement it will provide a context for referencing The Buggles.[11](#footnote-11)
+After all, when my home office studio is completed with all the video accouterment it will provide a context for referencing The Buggles.[11](#footnote-11)